Subscription Modal Banner

 Upon the educational plan’s maturity, the payor can use it to pay for the child’s college education.

-Educational planning is crucial if you want to ensure that you can pay for your child’s education.
+Educational planning is crucial to ensure that you can pay for your child’s education.
 With educational planning, you can:

 • Set aside money for your child’s education.
 If you get an educational plan, you make it mandatory to set aside a specific amount for it each month.
-As each year passes, you won’t even realize that you’ve already saved enough to afford your child’s education.
+As each year passes, you’ll save enough to afford your child’s education.

 • Save money by avoiding high-interest loans.
-Because you already have an education plan in place, you won't need to depend on high-interest loans just to pay tuition and other school fees.
+Because you already have an education plan, you won't need to depend on high-interest loans to pay tuition and other school fees.

 • Choose the best education for your child.
-Once you have an educational plan for your children, you have the freedom to choose the best learning institution for them.
-You won’t be hindered by the cost.
+Once you have an educational plan for your children, you can choose the best learning institution—the cost won’t hinder you.

 • Break barriers in your child’s access to education.
 With education planning, your child’s education won’t be delayed or impeded due to financial constraints.
-This is because your child’s educational plan will cover most, if not all, of the school expenses.
+It’s because your child’s educational plan will cover most, if not all, school expenses.

 Educational plans can help secure your child’s education.
-The sooner you get one, the more affordable the premiums and the higher the payout will be.
+The sooner you get one, the more affordable the premiums and the higher the payout.

-Educational plans are not cheap.
-They usually eat up a huge portion of the family budget, especially if the plan has a lot of riders or add-ons.
+Educational plans cost a lot and typically eat up a vast portion of the family budget, especially if the plan has a lot of riders or add-ons.

-Also, educational plans will not cover all the school fees.
-There will still be things that you’ll need to pay out of pocket, like food and transportation allowance, dorm rent, and other miscellaneous expenses.
+Also, educational plans will only cover some of the school fees.
+You’ll still need to pay for food and transportation allowance, dorm rent, and other miscellaneous expenses out of pocket.

-And since educational plans are an investment, they also carry an amount of risk.
-Hence, there’s a chance that you’ll earn more or just receive the face amount, which is the gross total amount stated in an insurance agreement or policy.[2]
+And since educational plans are an investment, they carry an amount of risk.
+Hence, you’ll either earn more or just receive the face amount, which is the gross total amount stated in an insurance agreement or policy.[2]

 Are Educational Plans Worth It?

-Yes, especially if you want to make sure your child gets a quality education without worrying about the financial burden.
+Yes, especially if you want to ensure your child gets a quality education without worrying about the financial burden.

 It’s every parent’s dream to see their child finish college.
 But the sad reality is that not all Filipinos can afford the cost of education in the Philippines.

-Wondering about the best options out there for securing your child's college education?
-If you want to know what the best educational plan in the Philippines is, check out this list of recommendations.
+What are the best options for securing your child's college education?
+If you want to know the best educational plan in the Philippines, check out this list of recommendations.

 With Manulife’s Education Builder, you can build your child’s education fund by investing in professionally managed funds.
-It also comes with life insurance coverage that protects your child’s future and covers their college education no matter what happens.
+It also comes with life insurance coverage that protects your child’s future and covers their college education no matter what happens, making Manulife educational plan costs in the Philippines worth your money.

 Key Features and Benefits